New Horizons Un-Limited Inc.

 - Audio description services and devices.

 Organizations and individuals in California are eligible to apply.
 There are limited funds available for this program.
+Artists may apply for grants of between $500 and $1,000 to further their professional development or increase the visibility of their work.
 The CAC does not fund capital expenditures or purchasing of equipment.
 You may apply up to two times a year for the 2003-2004 term.
 Send applications to:

 Dr. Olivia Raynor, Director